 Ombra Cucina Italiana

-If you’re looking for Italian restaurants Hilton Head look no further.
+If you’re looking for Italian restaurants in Hilton Head, look no further.
 Dining at Ombra is a casually elegant affair full of authentic Italian eats.
 You’re sure to feel cozy and comfortable, surrounded by warm walls, exposed brick, and white linens.
 It’s one of the top-rated Hilton Head restaurants for classic Italian cuisine.
-Rustic flavors are presented throughout the menu in refreshing ways.
+The restaurant presents rustic flavors throughout the menu in refreshing ways.

-It’s also known for its eclectic selection of premier wines with strong showings in many categories, including Brunello and Amarone.
-All of the pastas are handmade from scratch and boast a harmony of beautiful flavors.
+It’s also known for its eclectic selection of premier wines with solid showings in many categories, including Brunello and Amarone.
+All pasta plates are handmade from scratch and boast a harmony of beautiful flavors.
 The Costoletta di Vitello is a vision of veal as well.
 Gluten-free versions are available upon request.

-Big booths, soft lighting, and snazzy tunes create a carefree and cool environment.
-Each plate is cooked to perfection.
+Big booths, soft lighting, and dazzling tunes create a carefree and relaxed environment.
 The NY brick steak and crab stuffed shrimp is just one stand-out dish among a masterful menu of mouth-watering meals.
-Save room for desserts; you can even roast your own marshmallows tableside for some sweet S’mores.
+Save room for desserts; you can even roast your marshmallows tableside for some sweet S’mores.

 Old Bull Tavern